Most organisations in Victoria who care for children and young people are subject to the Reportable Conduct Scheme.

 Any allegations of criminal conduct must be reported to Victoria Police as the first priority.

-Which organisations will the scheme apply to and when?
+Which organisations does the reportable conduct scheme apply to?

 - Government and non-government primary and secondary schools;